qwertie/home/misc/Atlas-Shrugged-summary.md

 > She rose to her feet.
 She was about to speak — but suddenly he saw her stare down, leap forward and seize the ashtray that stood on the edge of the desk.
 The ashtray contained a cigarette butt stamped with the sign of the dollar.

 > [...]
-"Your caller— did he smoke this cigarette?"
+"Your caller — did he smoke this cigarette?"

 >"Why, I don't know ...
 I guess so ... yes, I think I did see him smoking a cigarette once ...